brandib222/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+A closure is composed of a function and the variables/functions that inhabit that function.
+It happens when a function reaches into an outer function to grab a value the has been defined in the outer function.
 2. Study the following code, then answer the questions below.

 ```js